repnz/windows-inspector/README.md

 This driver will block unwanted operations based on a very simple policy:

-- Child process blacklists
+- child process blacklists
-- File operations on some files
+- file operations on some files
 - registry operations

 The driver will kill the unwanted process before the operation has been done.